HOPE VALLEY LINE

 Hope Village to Hope Cross Walk | Lets Go Peak District >

 Win Hill audio trail | Moors for the Future >

-Leaving Hope Station and looking right, one of Britain’s most spectacular prehistoric hillfort locations can be seen.
-Mam Tor, also known as Mother Mountain or the Shivering Mountain because of the numerous landslips, is in full view.
+At the head of Hope Valley looms one of Britain’s most spectacular prehistoric hillforts, Mam Tor, the Mother Hill.
+It’s also known as the Shivering Mountain because of its landslips.

 Visit nearby Castleton

-Castleton offers plenty of shops, cafes and pubs to enjoy and is notable for the “Blue John” gemstone found only locally and used to make beautiful jewellery and artwork.
+Castleton offers plenty of shops, cafes and pubs to enjoy and is notable for the rare ‘Blue John’ gemstone found only locally and used to create jewellery and ornaments.

 Friends of Hope Station

 At Hope the Friends Group was established in 2018.

 The station now benefits from several attractive garden planters on both platforms and artwork created by children from the local school regularly appears in the waiting shelters.